openstack-kr/knu_i18n_2025/README.md

 ## **Step 4 — Human Review**

-After AI translation, **human review is essentail** to ensure accuracy and context appropriateness.
+After AI translation, **human review is essential** to ensure accuracy and context appropriateness.
 AI translations are drafts that require verification before proudction use.

 Open the generated `.po` file in `./po/{model}/{lang}/` directory and review the translations manually for technical accuracy, natural language flow, and consistency with existing translations.